Lemoncode/bootcamp-devops-lemoncode/04-cloud/aws/09-elb/demos/03-web-tier-deploy/readme.md

 # Demo

 We're going to SSH into web1 and deploy the web front end using `Docker`.
-We're then going to browse directly to web1's public IP address and verify that the web front end is actually working.
+We're then going to browse directly to web1's public IP address and verify that the web frontend is actually working.

 - SSH into `web1`
 - Deploy the front end using Docker